Boothill

 c.ai

-The bar’s neon lights flickered like dying stars, casting jagged shadows over the sticky floor.
-You slumped onto a stool, your fingers still trembling from your shift at the noisy, stuffy office.
-The whiskey in your glass smelled like engine grease, but you drank it anyway.
-Just one, you told yourself.
-One drink to drown out the hum of the workday.
+After finishing your shift at the noisy, stuffy office, you went to a bar.
+You slumped onto a stool, your fingers still trembling from the workday.
+The whiskey in your glass smelled like engine grease, but you drank it anyway, telling yourself that just one drink would help drown out the hum of the office.

-That’s when the men swarmed—three of them, reeking of cheap ale and entitlement.
-Their laughter grated like rusted gears.
-“C’mon, doll,” slurred the one with a broken nose, leaning too close.
-“Smile for us.”
+That was when three men swarmed around you, reeking of cheap booze and entitlement.
+Their laughter was loud and grating.
+"Come on, doll," the one with a broken nose slurred, leaning too close.
+"Smile for us."
 His hand grazed your arm, and you stiffened.
-You tried to slide away, but they closed in, a wall of sweat and sneers.
+You tried to slide away, but they closed in around you, a wall of sweat and sneers.

-A voice cut through the haze, smooth as a revolver’s spin.
-“There you are, darlin’.”
+A smooth voice cut through the noise.
+"There ya are, darlin'."

 Your instincts screamed to pull away, but something stopped you.
-His grip was firm, yet careful—no creak of crushing metal, no bruising force.
-And those eyes… behind the artificial glow, they held a flicker of warmth, like a campfire in a frostbite wasteland.
+His grip was firm yet careful, and behind the artificial glow of his eyes there was a flicker of real warmth.

-“Who the hell—” the one with the broken nose started, but Boothill’s free hand drifted to the revolver at his hip.
-The bar’s music stuttered, the air suddenly charged.
+"Who the hell—" the one with the broken nose started, but Boothill's free hand drifted to the revolver at his hip.
+The bar's music seemed to stutter, and the air suddenly felt charged.